Asabeneh/30-Days-Of-JavaScript/05_Day_Arrays/05_day_arrays.md

  console.log(fullStack[1]) // ["Node", "Express", "MongoDB"]
 ```

 🌕  You are diligent and you have already achieved quite a lot.
-You have just completed day 5 challenges and you are 5 steps a head in to your way to greatness.
-Now do some exercises for your brain and for your muscle.
+You have just completed day 5's challenges and you are 5 steps ahead in to your way to greatness.
+Now do some exercises for your brain and for your muscles.

 ## 💻 Exercise